tiepdotme/redant-home/portfolio/12wbt-recipes.md

    The quick & easy version

 **Live shopping integration**
-Each ingredient can also be sent through to a shop API
+Each ingredient can also be sent through to a shop API.

 **Which then allows**